 You may find that you could get lower insurance simply by switching to a car insurance company that has never had to pay you anything.

 Is high-risk auto insurance more expensive than standard insurance?

 In general, auto insurance for those considered to be high risk is more expensive than for those who have good driving records.

 The insurance companies look at someone who is high risk and assume that their own costs will rise, so they pass on the rising costs to the consumer.

 The good news for high risk drivers is that because there are more companies that specialize in non-standard policies, there is more competition between the different insurance companies.

 If you are a young driver, usually once you reach the age of 25 you are no longer considered to be high-risk.
+However, rates start to increase for senior drivers again.
 Both young and old drivers can benefit from taking a defensive driving course, which may help decrease your risk rating.